Configuring the Duet 3

 I commissioning the system running the Duet 3 in standalone mode.
 Initially I left the two hot end heaters unplugged.
 After connecting via Ethernet and loading Duet Web Control, I updated first the firmware to the latest version (which was 3.01-RC3, but stable release 3.1.1 is now preferred) and then the config.g file.

 You can find my configuration files at https://github.com/Duet3D/RRF-machine-config-files/tree/master/E3D_Tool_Changer/dc42-duet3-centreZero-2Titan-2Hemera.

 Test voltages, temperature readings, motors

 First check that the two hot ends and the bed are reading room temperature.
 The Vin voltage displayed by DWC should be close to 24V and the MCU temperature should be only a little above room temperature.
-When you run M122 then, the 12V rail voltage reading in the report should be close to 12V.
+If you run M122, the 12V rail voltage reading in the report should be close to 12V.

 Now check for correct motor movement: